Knowledge-enhanced Agents for Interactive Text Games: Conclusions and Outlook

 \section{Conclusions and Outlook}

-This paper investigated whether current AI models can leverage knowledge injection in semi-Markov text-based games to act coherently and improve their ability to learn from the environment through enhanced contextual awareness.
-We proposed to inject knowledge about affordances and keep a memory of previous correct actions, on three diverse architectures.
-Through rigorous evaluation, we showed improvement over the three baseline models across ten elementary school tasks.
+This paper investigated whether current AI agents can use knowledge injection in semi-Markov text-based games to act coherently and improve their ability to learn from the environment through enhanced contextual awareness.
+We proposed to inject knowledge about affordances and keep a memory of previous correct actions on diverse architectures.
+Through rigorous evaluation, we showed improvement over the four baseline models across ten elementary school tasks.
 Among our injection methods, affordance knowledge was more beneficial than the memory of correct actions.
-The variable effect across tasks was frequently due to the relevance of the injected knowledge to the task at hand, with certain tasks (e.g., electricity) benefiting more from the injection.
-Additional analysis showed that using the ground truth as part of the reward function was more beneficial than rewarding the agent for selecting a valid action.
+The variable effect across tasks was frequently due to the relevance of the injected knowledge to the task at hand, with certain tasks (e.g., task 3: electricity) benefiting more from the injection.
 Injecting affordances was most effective via KGs; incorporating them as raw inputs increased the learning complexity for the models.
+The insights into the usage of knowledge injection for improving the performance of RL and LMs in complex IF games have potential implications for interactive applications beyond the gaming domain, including customer service chatbots and personal assistants.